JuliaInterop/RCall.jl/docs/src/installation.md

 ### Other methods

 If you have installed R by some other method (e.g. building from scratch, or files copied but not installed in the usual manner), which often happens on cluster installations, then you may need to set `R_HOME` or your `PATH` as described above before running `Pkg.build("RCall")` in order for the build script to find your R installation.
 RCall requries R to be installed with its shared library.
-It could be done with the flag `--enable-R-shlib`, consult your server administrator if see if it was the caase.
+It could be done with the flag `--enable-R-shlib`, consult your server administrator to see if it was the case.

 For some environments, you might also need to specify `LD_LIBRARY_PATH`
 ```sh